decisionpatterns/na.actions/README.md

  * `na.aggregate` - Replace by aggregate values Taken from the `zoo` package.

-**Computed (multivariate)**

-(Impute with multiple variables)
+**Multivariate**

+(Impute with multiple variables from the same observation.
+In tables, this is also called **row-based imputation** because imputed values derive from other measurement for the same observation. )

-In "Computed multivariate" imputation, any value from the same row (observation) can be used to derive the replacement value.
-This is generally implemented as
+In "Multivariate" imputation, any value from the same row (observation) can be used to derive the replacement value.
+This is generally implemented as a model traing from the data with `var ~ ...`

  * `na_fit`,`na_predict` - use a model

+**Generalized** (-tk)

+(Impute with column and rows.)

 **General**